oracle-livelabs/security/database/baseline/nne/nne.md

 # Oracle Native Network Encryption (NNE)

 ## Introduction
 This workshop introduces the functionality of Oracle Native Network Encryption (NNE).
-It gives the user an opportunity to learn how to configure this feature to encrypt and secure its data in-motion.
+It gives the user an opportunity to learn how to configure this feature to encrypt and secure their data in-motion.

 *Estimated Lab Time:* 15 minutes

-*Version tested in this lab:* Oracle DBEE 19.23
+*Version tested in this lab:* Oracle DBEE 19c

 ### Video Preview
-Watch a preview of "*LiveLabs - Oracle Native Network Encryption (May 2022)*" [](youtube:N6Uz-pVTkaI)
+Watch a preview of "*LiveLabs - Oracle Native Network Encryption*" [](youtube:N6Uz-pVTkaI)

 ### Objectives
 - Enable/Disable the Native Network Encryption on your database